nikhilshalu/TriangleEulerSoln/README.md

 **********************
 Solution modular and diverse:
 **********************
-This solution is fairly divers in that it could be extended to
+This solution is fairly diverse in that it could be extended to
 		find the maximum path in any of the triangle.

 **********************
 Performance:
 **********************
-Without caching, the complexity of this algorithm (average and worst-case) is O(2^N), where N = the height of the tree.
-The  caching mechanism is implemented to stop the traversal of all suboptimal paths at level L as soon as all optimal paths for L are found.
-This will reduce the complexity to a little more than
+Without caching, the complexity of this algorithm (average and worst-case) is O(N^2), where N = the height of the tree.
+The  caching mechanism is implemented to stop the traversal of all suboptimal paths at level L as soon as all optimal paths for L are found.The invalid path is compared so to reduce the complexity.
-		O(N^2)

 **********************
 Memory Footprint: